Prime Minister of Canada: Qualifications and selection

-The prime minister, along with the other ministers in Cabinet, is appointed by the governor general on behalf of the monarch.
-However, by the conventions of responsible government, designed to maintain administrative stability, the governor general will call to form a government the individual most likely to receive the support, or confidence, of a majority of the directly elected members of the House of Commons; as a practical matter, this is often the leader of a party whose members form a majority, or a very large plurality, of the House of Commons.
+In 2008, a public opinion survey showed that 51 per cent of Canadians believed they voted to directly elect the prime minister.
+In fact, the prime minister, along with the other ministers in Cabinet, is appointed by the governor general on behalf of the monarch.
+By the conventions of responsible government, the foundation of parliamentary democracy, the governor general will call to form a government the individual most likely to receive the support, or confidence, of a majority of the directly elected members of the House of Commons; as a practical matter, this is often the leader of the party, or a coalition of parties, whose members form a majority, or a very large plurality, of seats in the House of Commons.
+No document is needed to begin the appointment; both the invitation and acceptance are usually oral.

+A prime minister who has given intention to resign may advise the governor general on whom to appoint as the next prime minister.
+However, if the prime minister is resigning because he has lost the confidence of the House of Commons, the viceroy is not obligated to follow that advice.
+If the leader of the opposition is unable or unwilling to form a government, the governor general can consult whomever they wish.

-While there is no legal requirement for prime ministers to be MPs themselves, for practical and political reasons the prime minister is expected to win a seat very promptly.
+While there is no legal requirement for the prime minister to be an MP, for practical and political reasons the prime minister is expected to win a seat very promptly.
 However, in rare circumstances individuals who are not sitting members of the House of Commons have been appointed to the position of prime minister.
 Two former prime ministers—John Joseph Caldwell Abbott and Mackenzie Bowell—served in the 1890s while members of the Senate.
-Both, in their roles as Government Leader in the Senate, succeeded prime ministers who had died in office—John A. Macdonald in 1891 and John Sparrow David Thompson in 1894.
+Both, in their roles as government leader in the Senate, succeeded prime ministers who had died in office—John A. Macdonald in 1891 and John Sparrow David Thompson in 1894.